DOT Med Card

 Which Medical Requirements Do I Need to Meet Before Receiving a DOT Medical Card?

-In order to be eligible for a Department of Transportation (DOT) Medical Card, commercial motor vehicle drivers must meet certain medical criteria.
+To be eligible for a Department of Transportation (DOT) Medical Card, commercial motor vehicle drivers must meet specific medical criteria.
 This includes having normal vision, passing an obligatory drug test, maintaining healthy glucose levels, unimpaired hearing capabilities, and regular blood pressure and pulse readings.
 What is Unified Carrier Registration?

 An Overview of FMCSA Regulations Regarding Med Cards

 Say that you possess a CDL.
-It is essential that you provide your State Driver's Licensing Agency (SDLA) with a copy of your Medical Examiner Certificate.
+You must provide your State Driver's Licensing Agency (SDLA) with a copy of your Medical Examiner Certificate.
+Requirements for DOT Medical Exam.
 This information will only be added to the driving records of CDL holders and isn't necessary for non-CDL drivers.

-The Federal Motor Carrier Safety Administration has conducted a review of each State's commercial driver’s license motor vehicle record, assessing it for compliance with the Medical Certification (Med Cert) requirements.
+The Federal Motor Carrier Safety Administration has reviewed each State's commercial driver’s license motor vehicle record, assessing it for compliance with the Medical Certification (Med Cert) requirements.
 As of January 30th, 2015, FMCSA has verified that all States have uploaded the minimum medical certification information needed to confirm if a driver is medically fit.
 This includes both their medical status and the expiration date on their medical examiner's certificate.
 What is the UCR program?

 Additionally, most States are uploading additional details related to complete medical certifications.
-This ensures that carriers can make informed decisions about who they hire and also enables drivers to stay compliant with necessary regulations.
+This ensures that carriers can make informed decisions about who they hire and enables drivers to comply with necessary regulations.

 Can the DOT Allow Medical Marijuana Use for Some Drivers?

 The Department of Justice's recent guidelines have no impact on the Department of Transportation's regulated drug testing program.
-We are not altering our current procedures due to these new directives, and 49 CFR Part 40, at 40.151(e) still specifies that "medical marijuana" under state law is not a valid medical explanation for a positive drug test result.
-The Department of Transportation is committed to maintaining its rigorous standards for workplace safety when it comes to drug testing.
+We are not altering our current procedures due to these new directives, and 49 CFR Part 40, at 40.151(e), still specifies that "medical marijuana" under state law is not a valid medical explanation for a positive drug test result.
+We understand the Basics of a DOT Medical Card.
+The Department of Transportation is committed to maintaining its rigorous standards for workplace safety regarding drug testing.

 Summary: What Is a DOT Med Card?